freenas/freenas-docs/userguide/storage.rst

 ~~~~~~~~~~~~~~

-The :guilabel:`Volume Manager` is used to add disks to a ZFS pool.
-Any
-old data on added disks is overwritten, so save it elsewhere before
+Before creating a volume, determine the level of required redundancy, how
+many disks will be added, and if any data exists on those disks.
+Creating
+a volume overwrites disk data, so save any required data to different
-reusing a disk.
-Please see the :ref:`ZFS Primer` for information on
+media before adding disks to a pool.
+Refer to the :ref:`ZFS Primer` for
-ZFS redundancy with multiple disks before using
+information on ZFS redundancy with multiple disks before using
 :guilabel:`Volume Manager`.
 It is important to realize that different
 layouts of virtual devices (*vdevs*) affect which operations can be
 performed on that volume later.
 For example, drives can be added to a
 mirror to increase redundancy, but that is not possible with RAIDZ
 arrays.

-Selecting
+To create a volume, click
-:menuselection:`Storage --> Volumes --> Volume Manager` opens
+:menuselection:`Storage --> Volumes --> Volume Manager`.
+This opens
 a screen like the example shown in
 :numref:`Figure %s <create_zfs_pool_volman_fig>`.